-At HALOS (Helping And Lending Outreach Support), we provide assistance to abused and neglected children in Charleston County and to their caregivers.
-Through a variety of programs and initiatives, we help to improve the lives of these children.
+At HALOS, we provide assistance to abused and neglected children in Charleston, Berkeley and Dorchester Counties and to their kinship caregivers.
+Through a variety of programs and initiatives, we help improve the lives of these children.

 Eve Spratt, MD

 Medical University of South Carolina Departments of Psychiatry and Pediatrics